freegs-plasma/freegs/README.md

 There are also some Python scripts to run short tests and examples

+    $ python 01-freeboundary.py

+This solves a free boundary problem, specifying the desired location of two X-points.
+Writes the equilibrium to a G-EQDSK file "lsn.geqdsk"

+    $ python 02-read-geqdsk.py

+Reads in the file "lsn.geqdsk", inferring the coil currents from the plasma boundary and profiles in the G-EQDSK file.

+    $ python 03-mast.py

+Calculates a double-null (CDND) equilibrium for MAST from scratch.
+Writes solution to G-EQDSK file "mast.geqdsk"

+    $ python 04-read-mast-geqdsk.py

+Reads the file "mast.geqdsk", inferring the coil currents.

-$ python example-fixedboundary.py
+    $ python 05-fixed-boundary.py

 This example solves a fixed boundary problem, in which the square edges of the domain are fixed.
 The plasma pressure on axis and plasma current are fixed.

-$ python example-freeboundary.py

-This solves a free boundary problem, specifying the desired location of two X-points

-$ python example-xpoints.py
+    $ python 06-xpoints.py

-This demonstrates the coil current constraint code, finding X-points, and marking core region These routines are then used inside the free boundary solver
+This demonstrates the coil current control code, finding X-points, and marking core region These routines are used inside the free boundary solver

-$ python example-mast.py

-Calculates a double-null (CDND) equilibrium for MAST from scratch

 Files
 -----

+The "freegs" module consists of the following files:

-boundary.py        - Operators for applying boundary conditions to plasma psi constraints.py     - Routines for applying constraints to the plasma boundary equilibrium.py     - Represents the plasma equilibrium state gradshafranov.py   - Greens functions and operators for the Grad-Shafranov equation jtor.py            - Routines for calculating toroidal current density machine.py         - Represents the coils and power supply circuits multigrid.py       - The multigrid solver for the linear elliptic operator plotting.py        - Plotting routines using matplotlib picard.py          - Nonlinear solver, iterating the profiles and constraints
+boundary.py        - Operators for applying boundary conditions to plasma psi control.py         - Routines for controlling coil currents based on constraints critical.py        - Finds critical points (O- and X-points) equilibrium.py     - Represents the plasma equilibrium state gradshafranov.py   - Greens functions and operators for the Grad-Shafranov equation jtor.py            - Routines for calculating toroidal current density (profiles) machine.py         - Represents the coils and power supply circuits multigrid.py       - The multigrid solver for the linear elliptic operator picard.py          - Nonlinear solver, iterating the profiles and constraints plotting.py        - Plotting routines using matplotlib

 Multigrid solver
 ----------------